Fedy-Belaid/Twitter-Automator/README.md

 Data is extracted from www.newsapi.org for that, you'll need to: pip install newsapi-python

-A Twitter developper account is also needed, after creating your app on the developers portal you have to: pip install tweepy // change permissions on your app page from Read to Read and Write!
+A Twitter developper account is also needed, after creating your app on the Twitter developers portal you have to: pip install tweepy // change permissions on your app page from Read to Read and Write!

+All of the required keys are found on your app page on the Twitter developers portal!

 Please contact me for any contributions/bugs.